tomascampo/tomascampo.github.io/_pages/about.md

 Current Projects
 ------
-1. Topological & geometric aspects of Spacetime.
+1. Topological & geometric aspects of Spacetime (Talk).
-1. Equivalence classes of Vector Bundles.
+1. Equivalence classes of Vector Bundles (Talk).
-1. Definition of solids in the context of Graph Theory.
+1. Definition of solids in the context of Graph Theory (Paper).